 Turn the water supply back on

-Turn on the cold water supply with the drain valve still open.
+Turn the cold water supply on with the drain valve still open.
 This will flush the tank with fresh, clean water and help eliminate any remaining sediment.
 Repeat the procedure until the water runs clear.

 Refill the heater’s tank